 The Debian GNU/Linux project recently migrated the Intel graphics drivers version 2.99.917 into their testing release channel.
 If you’re on the Debian stable release, you’re currently using the more‐than‐a‐year‐old 2.21.15 driver.
 The older driver does not support Intel’s most recent graphics cards and you’ll either have a non‐functioning graphics driver or serious performance problems.
-Luckily, you can easily upgrade the graphics driver running on Debian stable (currently “Jessie”) to the testing version (currently “Stretch”) and leave the rest of your system on Debian stable.
+Luckily, you can easily upgrade the graphics driver running on Debian stable (currently “Stretch”) to the testing version (currently “Stretch”) and leave the rest of your system on Debian stable.

 You’ll have to adjust your package repository to install some software from the testing channel without updating the whole system.
 The instructions below will setup the system to know about packages from the testing channel, but ignore all of them unless expressly told otherwise.
 You’ll also have to tell the repository manager what your preferred release channel is.

 - Run apt-get update && apt-get upgrade to ensure your system is up to date

 - Paste the following into the file /etc/apt/apt.conf.d/80defaultrelease (create it if it doesn’t already exist):

 - Paste the following into the file /etc/apt/preferences.d/pinning.pref:

 Package: * Pin: release a=stable Pin-Priority: 900 Package: * Pin: release a=testing Pin-Priority: -500